+Usage is the total MWh each Locomotive was Operated in California for the applicable Calendar Year as defined in section 2478.3.

-From the effective date of this Locomotive Regulation to December 31, 2029, Operation of ZE Locomotive(s), ZE Rail Equipment, or use of Wayside Power by the Locomotive Operator in California may result in credits that reduce a Locomotive Operator’s Annual Spending Account Deposit.
+ZE Credit.
+From the effective date of this Locomotive Regulation to December 31, 2029, Operation of ZE Locomotive(s), and ZE Rail Equipment, and use of Wayside Power by the Locomotive Operator in California may result in credits that reduce a Locomotive Operator’s annual Spending Account deposit.

-A ZE Locomotive, ZE Rail Equipment, or use of Wayside Power may only result in ZE Credit if the usage is prior to January 1, 2030, or in excess of any legal mandate requiring its use.
-A legal mandate may include any federal, state, or local rule or regulation, settlement agreement, or mitigation requirement.
+Operation of a ZE Locomotive or ZE Rail Equipment, or use of Wayside Power may only result in ZE Credit if the Operation or use is prior to January 1, 2030.

-Starting July 1, 2024, ZE Credits shall be reported to CARB as set forth in section 2478.10(d)(6).
+Starting July 1, 2024, ZE Credits shall be reported to CARB as set forth in subsection 2478.11(c)(6).

-For each ZE Locomotive, ZE Rail Equipment, or use of Wayside Power reported for ZE Credit, the ZE Credit shall be determined according to the following formula:
+For each Operation of a ZE Locomotive or ZE Rail Equipment or use of Wayside Power reported for ZE Credit, the ZE Credit shall be determined according to the following formula:

-(A) The Weighted Factor and Annual Factor are found in Table 1 for the corresponding Calendar Year.
+The Weighted Factor and Annual Factor are found in Table 2 for the corresponding Calendar Year.

+Usage is:

-(B) Usage means total MWh of ZE Locomotive, or ZE Rail Equipment operations in California for the previous Calendar Year.
+The total MWh Operated in California for the previous Calendar Year by ZE Locomotive and ZE Rail Equipment, or

-(4) A non-ZE Locomotive that is connected to Wayside Power may claim ZE credit by reporting the MWhs provided to the Locomotive through the connection.
+The total MWh provided to a non-ZE Locomotive that is connected to Wayside Power in California through the connection to Wayside Power for the previous Calendar Year.

-Prior to January 1, 2030, for each ZE Locomotive or ZE Rail Equipment Operating in a DAC or for Wayside Power connections made in a DAC, the ZE credit as provided in subsection (f)(3) shall be multiplied by two for the usage within a DAC.
+Prior to January 1, 2030, for each ZE Locomotive or ZE Rail Equipment Operating in a DAC or for Wayside Power connections made in a DAC, the ZE credit as provided in subsection (h)(3) shall be multiplied by two for the Usage within a DAC for the previous Calendar Year.

-(6) If, for a given Calendar Year, a Locomotive Operator has a negative funding requirement due to ZE credits, the negative balance may be banked and applied to any subsequent Calendar Year prior to expiration of the ZE credit.
+If, for a given Calendar Year, a Locomotive Operator has a negative funding requirement due to ZE credits, the negative balance may be banked and applied to any subsequent Calendar Year prior to expiration of the ZE credit.